ncruces/Unity-DLL-Patcher/README.md

 ### Custom *.il patches ###

 Custom patches are IL files.
-The first and last file are matched exactly within the disassembled IL.
+The first and last line in the file are matched exactly within the disassembled IL.
 If a match is found, everything in between is replaced by the IL file contents.